Skip to main content

 Academic Upgrading and High School Applicants: Applicants currently in high school or who are completing academic upgrading must submit proof of enrollment and any available interim/midterm marks.
 Final marks must be submitted within one month following the completion of the course(s) and no later than one month prior to the program start date.

-Alternate Admission Option: Alternate Admission status may apply to students who have not or will not complete one or more of the academic admission requirements.
+• Alternate Admission status may apply to students who have not or will not complete one of the academic admission requirements.
 To apply under Alternate Admission Status, please provide the following:

 1. (Required) Transcript(s) showing any completed high school and post-secondary courses